fooooter/drain/README.md

 - `enable_trace` - whether to enable TRACE HTTP method or not.
 TRACE method is considered not very safe, so it's false by default
   (when false, the server returns 405 status).
 - `enable_server_header` - whether to enable the `Server` header or not.
 It contains "Drain " + its current version.
 True by default.
+- `request_timeout` - a time the server will wait for data to be sent by the client; if it takes too long, the server will close the connection.
+Set to 10 seconds by default.
 - `be_verbose` - toggle verbose output.
 False by default.

 Drain must be restarted in order for changes to take effect.